I’m drooling over this chocolate orange bark recipe.

 I had never in my life made chocolate bark, but it was so delicious that I wanted to share it with you.
-If you’re looking for a pretty dessert to whip up in two seconds flat, you might want to try this easy chocolate bark recipe.
+If you’re looking for a pretty dessert to whip up in two seconds flat, you might want to try this easy chocolate orange bark recipe.
 It’s simple to make but looks so fancy!
-Here’s what you need:

 - Orange essential oil – 6 drops